Mango Supply Chain Strategy – Senegal

 Based on our knowledge of the international mango juice and pulp market as well as the cost structure of mango processing we developed a simple economic model for the Agrofruits Factory in the Business Sense Analyser.

-We than translated this into daily, weekly, monthly and annual production targets over the next five years, broken down per destination (Senegal Centre-Niayes region, Senegal-Casamance and Mali).
+We then translated this into daily, weekly, monthly and annual production targets over the next five years, broken down per destination (Senegal Centre-Niayes region, Senegal-Casamance, and Mali).?Example of proper pruning technique for Mango

-Step 3: Defining activities to increase supply and calculating the cost per kg of additional mango.
+Defining activities to increase supply and calculating the costs per kg of additional mango

 For Mali and Casamance this involved calculating various alternative scenarios: